veritas44/WebDAV-streamer/README.md

+# This project has been abandoned

+I started from scratch to have a much more solid basis.
+The new version can be found on https://asti.ga

 ## WebDAV streamer ##
 WebDAV streamer is a simple PHP web application for streaming music and video from a WebDAV share (like ownCloud) to the browser.
 It only requires PHP and ffmpeg, and setting it up should not take too long.
 (Suggestions are welcome, just contact me)